 Today I am aerating around my plants a bit.
 The rain has packed the soil down considerably.

 They went one way and the ministry God was using Barnabas in went another, allowing each minister to grow and spread roots in different directions.

 Often we get nice and comfy where we are and God breaks things up because He knows we are creatures of comfort.

 Moving away from the area I grew up in, leaving my church, all my friends and the ministries I was a part of, to a place more than an hour (and what seems like a world) away has been challenging, but has allowed and encouraged me to grow in the Lord.
-To rely on Him more fully.
-To turn to Him in prayer more.